jwt625/jwt625.github.io/_posts/2024-10-13-yapping-on-ebeam-lithography.md

 Think about the locations and clearance for your chip.
 How are you going to mount your chip on the sample holder, how big is the shadow from the clamp on the holder, what is the orientation of your device and your chip in the design, and in the ebeam tool.

 Think about how is the beam and the stage are going to move on your chip to write your patterns or devices, how the writefield is going to be arranged on your patterns.
 Avoid unnecessary crossing of sensitive structures over the writefield boundaries.
 If you cannot avoid it, think about how to make the adjacent writefields also adjacent in time during the exposure, e.g., how is the writefield order, meander x or y, or floating, or manually assigned.
+If the writefield is fixed on a grid, is your device on the same grid or interger multiple of it?
 This is a iterative process with the fracturing, as well as actually finish the layer and check the structures.
 Think about it more in advance could probably save you a few runs.

 ## Fracturing